Akademik Mstislav Keldysh: History

-Among recent voyages, the Keldysh has made expeditions to two famous wrecks, the British liner Titanic and the German battleship Bismarck.
+The Keldysh has made expeditions to two famous wrecks, the British liner Titanic and the German battleship Bismarck.
 Filmmaker James Cameron led three of those expeditions: two to the Titanic, in 1996 (for his film Titanic, which featured the Keldysh in present-day scenes) and 2001 (for his 2003 documentary film Ghosts of the Abyss), and one to the Bismarck in 2002 (for the Discovery Channel special Expedition: Bismarck).
 Cameron also led an expedition from the Keldysh for his 2005 documentary Aliens of the Deep.
 The Keldysh also provided its significant deep diving submersibles MIR 1 and MIR 2 for the expedition in 1998 to film the expected recovery of gold from the World War II Japanese submarine I-52.
 Although 14 dives were made on the wreck, at a depth of over 5200 m, no gold was recovered.
 A National Geographic crew consisting of director Mark Stouffer and director of photography Bill Mills and six others filmed the search for a National Geographic Special entitled Search for the Submarine I-52.